AdaCore/ada-spark-rfcs/considered/rfc-simpler-accessibility.md

 user to avoid dangling reference problems.
 We are moving away from (complex, hard-to-implement) safety guarantees that are provided by the language in favor of leaving the user on their own with respect to safety in some common cases.

+Also, the two models (the Ada model and the proposed model), will have to be able to co-exist since the proposed model is fundamentally incompatible on many levels.

 Prior art
 =========